 Then what you have is truly elective dual time, and your instructor can work with you to make the most of it.
 But you also need to determine ahead of time what you would like to get out it.
 The best pick is to do something other than what you do most of the time.

 A good rule of thumb is that a BFR should find your rusty spots and hammer them into something shiny and new.
 And thats far more valuable when the chips are down than a signature in your logbook.

 Also With This Article

--Bruce Chien is a CFII, AME and owner of a Seneca II.
+-Bruce Chien is a CFII and AME who owns a Piper Seneca II.